Neo23x0/BlueLedger/README.md

 # BlueLedger

-A list of my personal and community supported projects on Gihtub and all other locations
+A list of my personal and community supported projects on Github and all other locations

 ## Signatures